What Is the NBBO? National Best Bid and Offer

 toFloat64(ask_price) AS best_ask,

-ask_size AS ask_shares
+ask_size AS ask_shares,

 FROM global_markets.cache_stocks_quotes